Opening a bank account in Spain: complete practical guide

 To reduce these charges, compare offers and choose online banks or banks that offer packages for non-residents.

-6. Most popular banks in Spain
+6. The most popular banks in Spain

 Here are some of the main Spanish banks popular with foreigners: